-Date of withdrawal of authorisation

-1. Hibis štedionica d.d., Zagreb
+Date of withdrawal Name of bank/savings bank of authorisation 1.
+Hibis štedionica d.d., Zagreb 7/3/2001

 Representative offices of foreign banks

 In accordance with Article 95 of the Credit Institutions Act (OG 159/2013, 19/2015 and 102/2015), the Croatian National Bank keeps a register of representative offices of credit institutions in the Republic of Croatia.
 Representative offices of third-country credit institutions in the Republic of Croatia are established following an authorisation obtained from the Croatian National Bank.
 There are currently no representative offices of third-country credit institutions established in the Republic of Croatia.
 No registration requirement exists for representative offices of EU credit institutions.